SALSA IMMERSION IN THE WORLD SALSA CAPITAL OF CALI, COLOMBIA

 This club is one of the shining stars of Cali's salsero night-life with no-nonsense hardcore salsa music and a venue where I have DJ-ed regularly on and off since 2013.

-The world famous (and dear friend) DJ El Chino is the resident DJ here on mondays.
-Check him out when you are in Cali.
+Busy during the whole week starting monday nights with salsa classes followed by Salsa Dura with DJ Wilmar.
 On other nights, especially the weekends, you are likely to catch the club's owner, Carlos Ospina on the decks, usually during the latter part of the evening.
 I recommend you to listen to his excellent selections as well.

 Live music events are also held here with top national and international bands.